 “Find Me” Guitar Pro Score/Tab

-“Indecision” by the 19 year old rapper XXXTentacion is easily one of the most angry displays of angst and rage that’s come from an artist in years.
+“Indecision” by the 19 year old rapper XXXTENTACION is easily one of the most angry displays of angst and rage that’s come from an artist in years.
 This is “real feel”.
-Of course, the reasons are well-known by fans and foes alike.
-But, one thing is unmistakeable, the troubled teen is one clever musician as he knows how to creat a vibe that gets traction and respect.

-The music is much the same as the falling chromatic bass line in this dark-minor dirge drags you into a world of his making.
-One where the guitar becomes a willing ally in misery revenge.
+The music is dark and brooding, with a falling, chromatic bass line leading you astray.
+With this dark-minor dirge, XXXTENTACION drags you into a world of his own with the guitar becoming a willing ally in his misery and revenge-filled cries.

 The guitar part is not difficult to perform technically, but the vibe is.
 It’s a one shot ode to life in the life of crime and swagger.
 Sounding “very” improvised this short but potent part is fun to play as one can feign anger and injustice from the perspective of, “Hey, glad it’s not my life, but I can pretend.”

-Use a messy sounding light overdrive setting but hit the strings like the hours are counting down and the bill is due.
-You can then unashamedly drench the guitar solos in reverb and play with feeling.
+To properly capture the emotion of this song use a messy-sounding overdrive setting on your amp and hit the strings like the hours are counting down and the bills are due.
+You can then unashamedly drench the guitar solos in reverb and play with the upmost feeling.